YouCannotBurnMyShadow/subzero/README.md

     python setup.py bdist_msi

 Note that PyInstaller Utils currently cannot create shortcuts that are not placed in a root system directory.
-In other words, you can currently have a shortcut on the desktop of in the program menu but on in a folder on the desktop or in a folder on the program menu.
+In other words, you can currently have a shortcut on the desktop of in the program menu but not in a folder on the desktop or in a folder on the program menu.